svecosystem/paneforge/sites/docs/content/examples/conditional-panes.md

 	import { ConditionalDemo } from '$lib/components/demos'
 </script>

+When conditionally rendering panes, you need to use the `order` prop to ensure the panes are rendered in the correct order when they are displayed.

 <div class="flex flex-col gap-4">
 	<ConditionalDemo />
 </div>

 ## Anatomy

-Here's a high-level structure of the example above:
+Here's the high-level structure of the example above:

 ```svelte
 <script lang="ts">